Shoot the Stars

 More Details

-• 8 p.m.
-MDT – The instructor will give a presentation on the Milky Way and some basic tips for enjoying it and taking photos
+- 6 p.m.
+MDT – The instructor will give a presentation on the Milky Way and some basic tips for enjoying it and taking photos.

-• 9 p.m.
-MDT – We will guide you through final setup of your equipment and help you select your initial composition
+- 7 p.m.
+MDT – We will guide you through final setup of your equipment and help you select your initial composition.

-• 10 p.m to 1 a.m.
+- 8 to 11 p.m.
 MDT – We will spend the rest of the evening shooting photos, trying different settings, experimenting with different approaches and having fun.
+The Milky Way may still be visible after 1 a.m., so anyone who wants can keep shooting.

 What You'll Need